How do employers know you’re the right person for a job? Skills.

 The second approach is to write a resume objective, where you can showcase your intentions by stating precisely what you are seeking.
 While an objective functions a bit differently than a career summary, they both advertise skills in a similar way.

-Here’s an example of a sales associate looking for a management position:
+Here’s an example of a sales associate looking for a management position (skills in bold):

 Personable store associate with eight years of experience in retail sales and customer service seeking the management role in Best Buy’s home entertainment department.
 Committed to creating a welcoming atmosphere and delivering memorable experiences, and using advanced knowledge in consumer electronics and upselling techniques to drive sales and customer satisfaction.